amazon-archives/app-analytics-hub/app-analytics-hub-android/app-analytics-hub/README.md

 sampleEvent.removeTimer("timer");
 ```

-Timers needs functionalities of start and stop to get the value needed to be recorded by an event which are provided by `TimerMetric` object.
-Using TimerMetric object you can create a timer start and stop it multiple times and the record it associate this metric to a single event or multiple events.
+`TimersMetric` are objects that you can use to conveniently measure duration in your application.
+Like
+a stop watch, they support two operations: `start` and `stop`.
+Once you have measured a duration in
+your application using a `TimerMetric` object, you can use the `recordTimer` and `recordTimerInEvents`
+operations to record it to one or many events, depending on your use-case.

 ```java
 TimerMetric timer = new TimerMetric("timermetric", parentEvent); // providing a parent event is optional but is advised.